Social Security Disability Application Information

 Applying for Social Security Disability Insurance (SSDI) may feel like an overwhelming task.
 The SSDI application process requires a great deal of paperwork, in addition to the time and effort it takes to gather the medical and administrative documents you will need to substantiate your claim.

-At Phillips Disability, P.C., we understand that for many people, the steps in this process are not completely clear that's why we offer Social Security Disability form help.
+At Dayes Law Firm PC, we understand that for many people, the steps in this process are not completely clear that's why we offer Social Security Disability form help.
 Our attorneys are familiar with the SSDI application process, and we want to make sure that you get the benefits you deserve.

-Call Phillips Disability at 1-800-503-2000 today or fill out our online evaluation form to get started.
+Call Dayes Law Firm PC at 1-800-503-2000 today or fill out our online evaluation form to get started.

 Before You File A Claim

 Prior to submitting a claim to the Social Security Administration (SSA), you must be prepared to prove that your condition will prevent you from working for 12 months or more.
 This could require documentation from treating physicians, medical records, and additional evidence.